Mephi78/obsidian-help-de/de/Obsidian Sync/Set up Obsidian Sync.md

 - An active Obsidian Sync subscription.
 If you don't have one, subscribe from [your account dashboard](https://obsidian.md/account).
 - Sync enabled within the [[Standarderweiterungen]] settings.
 - An active remote vault.
 If you have not yet made one, please create a [[Set up Obsidian Sync#Create a new remote vault|remote vault]] first.
-- **Recommended**: A [[Back up your Obsidian files|backup system]] in place for your Obsidian files on your most-used device.
+- **Recommended**: A [[Sichere deine Obsidian-Dateien|backup system]] in place for your Obsidian files on your most-used device.
 A syncing service is not a backup.

 ### Sync your vault from the vault switcher